Dil Bechara: Release

 The film was announced for a release date on 29 November 2019, and the lead actress Sanjana Sanghi too confirmed this on 4 July 2019, she took her Instagram to share a post on completion of five years of the original counterpart film.
 However, by 15 November 2019, two weeks before the scheduled release date, it was announced that the theatrical release was pushed to 8 May 2020, due to post production delays.
 In the very month, Hindustan Times reported possibilities of Fox Star Studios releasing the film in May 2020 on a streaming platform, which the studio has refuted.
 The film's theatrical release got postponed again due to the COVID-19 pandemic.

 Following Rajput's death, Fox Star Studios reinstated the decision to premiere the film posthumously over Disney+ Hotstar on 24 July 2020.
 In order to pay homage to the lead actor, the film was made accessible to all users sans platform subscriptions.
 The film's release was confirmed with a release poster on 25 June 2020, which featured Rajput and Sanghi in the ruins of a damaged bus.
 Apart from India, the film was made available for users in the US, UK and Canada.
 It also released on Disney+ Hotstar in Indonesia on 16 October with an Indonesian dub.

 The film's official trailer was released on 6 July 2020, through the official YouTube channel of Fox Star Hindi, and garnered the title of "most-liked trailer", surpassing "likes" previously held by trailers of Avengers: Infinity War and Avengers: Endgame.
 The trailer raked in 5 million likes in less than 24 hours of release, thus becoming the most-liked Indian trailer, surpassing Vijay-starrer Bigil (2019), which garnered 2.1 million likes.
-As of August 2020, the trailer holds 90 million views, with 10 million likes.
+As of 2024, the trailer holds 97 million views, with 10 million likes.

 Apart from its release on streaming platform, the makers announced that it will have a television premiere on 9 August 2020 through Star Plus, and also on 23 August 2020 through Star Gold.
 The film had its theatrical release in New Zealand on 7 August 2020, in Fiji on 5 September 2020, and in Australia on 16 October 2020.
 It was initially slated to release in theatres across India, following their reopening for the first time after pandemic.
-However, the exhibitors refused to screen the film in theatres, stating that they won't violate the guidelines of cinemas by releasing a film in theatres after its digital launch.
+However, the exhibitors refused to screen the film in theatres, stating that they would not violate the guidelines of cinemas by releasing a film in theatres after its digital launch.

 On 1 September 2021, the film was made available to stream exclusively on Disney's corporate sibling Hulu, for subscribers across United States, as Hotstar ceased its operations in that country.
-As a result, Dil Bechara became one of the first Indian and non-English contents to distributed exclusively on that site.
+As a result, Dil Bechara became one of the first Indian and non-English contents to be distributed exclusively on that site.